Yeah… Old Soda Cans are Still Worth Something

 Value of Scrap Metal

 The average rate for one pound of scrap metal is around fifty to fifty-five cents depending on where you live.
 The value may change slightly but not enough to make a huge difference.
-Basically each can is going to be worth about 1.5 cents.
+Basically, each can is going to be worth about 1.5 cents.
 That may not sound like much but if you are collecting these cans for free and from a place you work, the effort might just be worth it.
 Would I recommend this being a way to make a living?
 No. If you are wanting some easy side cash, then yes give it a try.
+(See my entire list of ways to make money by reading my post, Ways to Make Extra Cash Online & Offline Right Now!)

 Where to Find Cans for Cash